-To apply for any parent or contributory parent visa, you must be the parent of an Australian citizen, Australian permanent resident or eligible New Zealand citizen, who is ‘settled’ at the time the application is lodged.
+To apply for a contributory parent visa, you must be the parent of an Australian citizen, Australian permanent resident or eligible New Zealand citizen, who is ‘settled’ at the time the application is lodged.
 You must also satisfy the balance of family test.

 The core requirements for both the parent category and the contributory parent category are similar.
 However there are key differences.
 These are: